More rain sees slight storage gain

-Melbourne’s water storages increased by 1.1% of capacity during the past week, representing a net gain of 21.0 billion litres over the week.
+Melbourne’s storage levels increased by 0.5% of capacity this week, representing a net gain of 10.1 billion litres over the week.

-Melburnians used an average of 134 litres of water per person per day, 10 litres less than the previous week.
+Melburnians used an average of 139 litres of water per person per day, 8 litres more than the previous week.

 Permanent water use rules are currently in place and Target 155 has been launched to encourage Melburnians to reduce water consumption.